Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have two bags of vanilla dry frosting that I would like to use.
 I don't know how much butter to add to make it?
 How much butter do I use?

 I have never seen it in a bag before, so have no idea how big the bags are.
 So, I would say add 1 melted tablespoon at a time while mixing.
-Are you also adding milk as well?
-If it gets too runny, you can thicken it back up with powdered sugar.

 It seems that these mixes only need water added.
 They have shortening cut in with the other ingredients.
 Add a little water at a time until the consistency is what you want.